 You’ll need to decide if you want high definition (with a resolution of 1920 x 1080, often referred to as 1080p, Full HD, or FHD), or ultra-high definition (with a resolution of 3840 x 2160, better known as 4K).
 Higher-resolution screens produce more detailed images, so if you want the best picture quality you can get, spring for a 4K TV, also known as a UHD TV.
 If you just want good picture quality and don’t need it to be intensely detailed, a 1080p HDTV set would serve you just fine.

 HDR, or high dynamic range, informs color brightness and accuracy.
-HDR10+ is the latest technology and is typically paired with 4K resolution to deliver colorful, detailed content.
+HDR10+ and Dolby Vision are the latest technologies and aer typically paired with 4K resolution to deliver colorful, detailed content.
 It allows for deeper blacks and greater contrast as well as brighter whites.
 Like 4K resolution, you’ll need HDR-compatible content in order to enjoy this.

 LEDs comprise a wide range of options, including budget-friendly TVs as well as higher-quality models.
 Some companies may offer their own proprietary type of LED TV made with their own technology.
 LCD TV is a dated version of an LED TV, but it uses the same technology.